What is Swagger?

 The following methods are available to obtain support for Swagger:

-- The Swagger Google Group - This would normally be your first stop to get support for Swagger.
+- Swagger Community on SmartBear - This is your first stop to get support for Swagger.
 Here you can find previously asked questions or ask new ones.
 When asking a question, please provide as much information as you can regarding the environment you use (development language, library, versions).

 - You can also tweet us any questions you have @SwaggerAPI